 The Vatican Museums (Musei Vaticani), located in the Vatican City, are one of the attractions you must see on a visit to Rome.
-Here you will find priceless artworks, from Egyptian and Roman antiquities to paintings by leading Renaissance artists.
+Here you will find priceless artworks, from Egyptian and Roman antiquities to paintings by the most important artists of the Renaissance.

-A visit to the Vatican Museums also includes admission to the Sistine Chapel, where you can see Michelangelo's most famous frescoes.
+A visit to the Vatican Museums also includes the Sistine Chapel, where you can see Michelangelo's most famous frescoes.

 Vatican Museums Visitor Information

 Hours: Monday-Saturday 9 a.m. to 6 p.m.; closed Sundays, January 1, January 6, February 11, March 19, Easter Sunday and Monday, May 1, June 29, August 14, August 15, November 1, December 8, December 25, December 26.

 From mid-April to late October, the Vatican Museums are open on Friday evenings too.